vijikarthi/flink-connectors-wiki/readme.md

 -->
 # Pravega Flink Connectors [![Build Status](https://travis-ci.org/pravega/flink-connectors.svg?branch=master)](https://travis-ci.org/pravega/flink-connectors)

-Connectors to read and write [Pravega](http://pravega.io/) streams with [Apache Flink](http://flink.apache.org/) stream processing framework.
+Connectors to read and write [Pravega](http://pravega.io/) Streams with [Apache Flink](http://flink.apache.org/) stream processing framework.

 Build end-to-end stream processing pipelines that use Pravega as the stream storage and message bus, and Apache Flink for computation over the streams.

 ## Features & Highlights

-  - **Exactly-once processing guarantees** for both reader and writer, supporting **end-to-end exactly-once processing pipelines**
+  - **Exactly-once processing guarantees** for both Reader and Writer, supporting **end-to-end exactly-once processing pipelines**

-  - Seamless integration with Flink's checkpoints & savepoints
+  - Seamless integration with Flink's checkpoints and savepoints.

-  - Parallel readers and writers supporting high throughput and low latency processing
+  - Parallel Readers and Writers supporting high throughput and low latency processing.

-  - Table API support to access Pravega streams for both batch and streaming use case
+  - Table API support to access Pravega Streams for both **Batch** and **Streaming** use case.

 ## Building Connectors

-Building the connectors from source is only necessary when you want to use or contribute to the latest (not yet released) version of the Pravega Flink connectors.
+Building the connectors from the source is only necessary when we want to use or contribute to the latest (*unreleased*) version of the Pravega Flink connectors.

 The connector project is linked to a specific version of Pravega, based on a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) pointing to a commit-id.
 By default the sub-module option is disabled and the build step will make use of the Pravega version defined in the `gradle.properties` file.
 You could override this option by enabling `usePravegaVersionSubModule` flag in `gradle.properties` to `true`.

-Checkout the source code repository by following below steps.
+Checkout the source code repository by following below steps:

 ```
 git clone --recursive https://github.com/pravega/flink-connectors.git
 ```

-After cloning the repository, the project can be build by running the below command the project root directory `flink-connectors`.
+After cloning the repository, the project can be built by running the below command in the project root directory `flink-connectors`.

 ```
 ./gradlew clean build
 ```

-To install the artifacts in the local maven repository cache `~/.m2/repository`, run the following command
+To install the artifacts in the local maven repository cache `~/.m2/repository`, run the following command:

 ```
 ./gradlew clean install